rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 ```

 If some node `n` is strictly associated with section `s`, then any descendant
-of `n` is also loosely related to `s`.
+of `n` is also (loosely) related to `s`.

 Consequently, descendants of node `n` do not have to be strictly associated with
 section `s`, if the distinction between a "strict" and a "loose" relationship is
 not significant.
-That is, if a loose association can be seen to be equal to a
+That is, if a loose association is understood to be equivalent
-strict association.
+to a strict association.

 **CLARIFICATION**
 All associations (strict/explicit or loose/implicit) are considered to
 be semantically equivalent.
-From this point on, that equivalence is a
+From this forward, that equivalence is a
 necessity/requirement.

 Consequently, any rooted path in this context can be reduced to a path which
-ends with a strictly associated node.
+ends in a strictly associated node.
 That is, because the remainder of a path,
-that passes through such a node, will not change the path's characteristics any
+that passes through such a node, will not change the path's characteristics
-further.
-That is, with regards to a single section.
+(in terms of associations with the given section) any further.

 ```
 r x ... x (x:s)
 ```

 A path that is not supposed to fall into the same category must therefore branch
-off from an ancestor of the first associated node.
-That is, a second path may
+off from an ancestor of the first strictly associated node.
+That is, a second
-branch off beginning with the parent of an associated node and up until the
+path may branch off beginning with the parent of that node and up until the
-first node's top-most relevant ancestor.
+first node's top-most relevant ancestor (i.e. the algorithm's root node).

 <!-- ======================================================================= -->
 ## example